Two Years and Still Going...

-We want trans people and their families to stay safe—both from the virus and from any unique problems we may face with this new virus.
+As we said before, we want trans people and their families to stay safe—both from the virus and from any unique problems we may face.

 Trans People and COVID-19